Access & Coverage Advocacy

 - Working with the Institute for Clinical and Economic Review (or ICER, a research organization that objectively evaluates the clinical and economic value of prescription drugs), valuators and broad-stakeholders in the access community towards access that reflects the community’s need

-Following the approval of EXONDYS 51, PPMD launched an Access & Coverage Resources in order to inform the community about the process of accessing approved therapies for Duchenne.
-Upon the commercial launch of Emflaza by PTC, the site was expanded to include information about access to Emflaza.
+Following the first FDA approved therapy, PPMD launched an Access & Coverage Resources in order to inform the community about the process of accessing approved therapies for Duchenne.
 In addition, we have recorded webinars about navigating the access ecosystem and the many stakeholders involved in this new access and coverage landscape.
 These webinars feature speakers with decades of experience in payer, pharmacy, access, and reimbursement issues, and provide community members with a deep understanding of access considerations, an overview of current policy issues with potential impact coverage, and tools to empower personal access.View Access & Coverage Resources

 PPMD is committed to working towards community access to all approved products and will continue to work with all relevant stakeholders to ensure a favorable access environment for our community.